I-M-Iqbal/I-M-Iqbal.github.io/content/blog/Kier-Starmer-and-genocide.md

 ## Croatia argument about deportations and conditions of life calculated to bring about the physical destruction of the group:

-Croatia argued that Serbia created conditions calculated to bring about physical destruction of Croats in occupied territory.[^6] Article II (c) of the Genocide Convention states' deliberately inflicting on the group conditions of life calculated to bring about its physical destruction in whole or in part' is an act capable of meeting the definition of genocide is the other elements of the definition are met.[^7]
+Croatia argued that Serbia created conditions calculated to bring about physical destruction of Croats in occupied territory.[^6] Article II (c) of the Genocide Convention states 'deliberately inflicting on the group conditions of life calculated to bring about its physical destruction in whole or in part' is an act capable of meeting the definition of genocide is the other elements of the definition are met.[^7]

 Starmer argued that Serbia's de-facto army and Serb forces committed genocide and this is attributable to Serbia under international law.
 In the alternative he argued Serbia has a  responsibility to prevent genocide in the territory it controlled, and it failed to do so.
 In addition he argued that Serbia participated in a conspiracy, was complicit in or attempt to commit genocide, all of which violate the Genocide Convention.